 While these findings are positive the study did not explicitly discuss short and long-term side effects.
 Growth hormone replacement therapy can increase bone strength and mineral density, decrease inflammation, and protect against cardiovascular risk.

-Unfortunately growth hormone replacement therapy isn't cheap; running somewhere in the neighborhood of $12,000 to $15,000 per year, including lab screenings.
+Unfortunately, growth hormone replacement therapy isn't cheap; running somewhere in the neighborhood of $12,000 to $15,000 per year, including lab screenings.
 Furthermore, unlike Testosterone Replacement Therapy (TRT), growth hormone replacement therapy is almost never covered by insurance if it's used to treat an age-related decline in growth hormone blood levels.

 Injection of rhGH also poses a number of serious risks and side effects.
 Increasing IGF-1 levels may expedite cancer cell reproduction and increase insulin resistance.
-If you?re pre-diabetic or have a family history of diabetes then GHRT may cause full-blown diabetes.
+If you're pre-diabetic or have a family history of diabetes then GHRT may cause full-blown diabetes.
 Other side effects include fluid retention, joint pain, and tingling.

 Physicians have been using growth hormone replacement therapy for decades as a viable option for GH-deficient individuals.
-Patients are strongly encouraged to perform extensive research before making this life-altering decision as treatment for the remainder of your life is usually required.
+Patients are strongly encouraged to perform extensive research before making this life-altering decision as a treatment for the remainder of your life is usually required.